tomciosegal/nutri-store/README.md

 ### Features for Future Releases

 - Live Chat
-    - This feature would allow user to have a direct chat to the member of staff that could direct or give a proper advise what items should be suitble for buyer.
 - Sending an email to customer when their new order has been placed.
-    - Seems like in order to implement it requires changing settings in my private gmail account to less secure ones.
 - Build staff pages to view all order and keep record of actual sale by seller.
     - Giving staff the ability to upsell and that could increase sale
     - Ability to print out reports of sale by seler so they could participae in upselling contest